forestagostinelli/DeepCubeA/README.md

 Create your own environment by implementing the abstract methods in `environments/environment_abstract.py` See the implementations in `environments/` for examples.

-After implementing your method, edit `utils/env_utils.py` to return your environment object given your choosen keyword.
+After implementing your method, edit `utils/env_utils.py` to return your environment object given your chosen keyword.

 Use `tests/timing_test.py` to make sure basic aspects of your implementation are working correctly.